AdaCore/gnatstudio/docs/users_guide/vcs.rst

 =======================================

 GPS does not come with any version control system.
-Instead, it expects that you already have such a system installl on your machine.
+Instead, it expects that you already have such a system install on your machine.
 In some cases, it is able to automatically recognize them.
 In other cases, you will need to edit your project file as described below.